Review – Shadow Hearts

 They say that imitation is the sincerest form of flattery, but don’t tell that to us gamers.
 We love to find copycats and string them up.
 Whether it is this year’s triple-A game taking ideas from last year’s, or some media darling that stole its innovations from an ancient and obscure release, we will find the progenitor game, and we will make disparaging remarks.

 Of course, we seldom practice what we preach.
 Kill.Switch may have dabbled with cover long before Gears of War, but we know which is the better game.
-On the other hand, most gamers shunned From Software’s game Ninja Blade as soon as the early screenshots showed us what looked to be a shameless clone of Ninja Gaiden. → Welcome to read zone!
+On the other hand, most gamers shunned From Software’s game Ninja Blade as soon as the early screenshots showed us what looked to be a shameless clone of Ninja Gaiden.
+Even when the reviews rolled in, the same sentiments were common, despite the fact that Ninja Blade has quite a different purpose.
+Unfortunately, said purpose has little use in today’s world of action games.

 Review – 100 Classic Book Collection